The-AI-Alliance/microsite-template/README-instructions.md

 1. (Optional) Create a _Project_ (i.e., a dashboard) to track your work.
 Click the _Project_ tab in the repo GitHub page and then either click the _+ New project+_ button or if you want your project to join an existing dashboard, click the _Link a project_ button and find the correct project.
     1. You will need to change the number `N` that was used for the project in several places:
         1. The `projects: [The-AI-Alliance/N]` entries in `.github/ISSUE_TEMPLATE/*.yaml` files.
+        1. Also change the default list of `assignees` there.
         1. The line in `docs/contributing.markdown` with `See also the [project board](https://github.com/orgs/The-AI-Alliance/projects/N/)`.
 1. Add the website in the appropriate location on the Alliance GitHub organization [README](https://github.com/The-AI-Alliance/) and the Alliance GitHub [website](https://the-ai-alliance.github.io/#the-ai-alliance-projects).
 1. Delete the files `README-instructions.md`, `finish-microsite.sh`, and any of the `LICENSE.*` files that don't apply to your project.